 Red miso is stronger tasting than white miso.
 You can use either, but if using white miso, you may want to use a little more than if using red miso.

-- 2 Tbsp red miso or 3 Tbsp white miso
+2 tablespoons red miso or 3 tablespoons white miso

-- 2 Tbsp sugar (less or more to taste)
+2 tablespoons sugar (less or more to taste)

 Serve with rice and stir-fried vegetables.